PyFstat/PyFstat/README.md

   note         = {\url{https://doi.org/10.5281/zenodo.3967045}}
 }
 ```
-You can also obtain DOIs for individual versioned releases
+You can also obtain DOIs for individual versioned releases (from 1.5.x upward)
 from the right sidebar at [Zenodo](https://doi.org/10.5281/zenodo.3967045).

 Alternatively, if you've used PyFstat up to version 1.4.x in your works,